owntracks/recorder/README.md

 jane-phone ["john/android"]
 ```

-when user `jane` and device `phone` POST a new location via HTTP, the Recorder will present the following payload to the device:
+when user `jane` and device `phone` POST a new location via HTTP, the Recorder will present John's data as the following payload to the device, assuming John has a card and last published this location:

 ```json
 [